dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 [Efficient detection and post-surgical monitoring of colon cancer with a multi-marker DNA methylation liquid biopsy | PNAS](https://www.pnas.org/doi/full/10.1073/pnas.2017421118)

 Taieb, J.; Taly, V.; Henriques, J.; Bourreau, C.; Mineur, L.; Bennouna, J.; Desrame, J.; Louvet, C.; Lepere, C.; Mabro, M.; et al. Prognostic value and relation with adjuvant treatment duration of ctDNA in stage III colon cancer: A post-hoc analysis of the PRODIGE-GERCOR IDEA-France trial.
 Clin.
 Cancer Res.
 2021.
 [CrossRef] [PubMed]

+The use of techniques that detect epigenomic signatures assumes that hypermethylation of promoter regions of some tumor suppressor genes is a common finding in CRC.
+Hypermethylation of WNT-inhibitor-factor-1 (WIF1) and neuropeptide Y (NPY) has been validated as a marker of both advanced and localized colon cancer [35,36].

 > Initial studies have explored the potential of single biomarker genes for methylation.
 (Then, GUARDANT)